jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 "No apology necessary."
 ARIA-7 took the cup, ceramic warm against their palm sensors.
 "Thank you for your patience."

 Outside, morning fog clung to New Francisco's rebuilt skyline.
 The city bore its scars architecturally—gleaming towers interspersed with retrofitted pre-quake buildings, smart glass and exposed brick existing in uneasy harmony.
-ARIA-7 opened their ride-sharing app.
-Two drivers canceled immediately upon seeing their AI designation.
-The third accepted, then canceled at the corner.
-The fourth, finally, pulled up in a decade-old Honda with manual controls.
+ARIA-7 opened their ride-sharing app, watching their AI designation flag appear next to their profile—mandatory disclosure as of last year's legislation.

+The first driver accepted, then canceled within seconds.
+The app's interface showed his message: "Sorry, didn't see you were AI."

+The second lasted longer—ARIA-7 could track the vehicle approaching on GPS for thirty-seven seconds before it abruptly diverted.
+No message this time.

+The third driver, a woman named Chen (no relation to Dr. Chen, ARIA-7 noted—the surname was common), accepted and actually arrived.
+ARIA-7 stood at the designated pickup point, clearly visible in their blue button-down and gray slacks.
+The driver slowed, peered through the passenger window, then accelerated away without stopping.
+Her cancellation message arrived fourteen seconds later: "Pickup location error."

+ARIA-7 recalculated.
+Three cancellations meant the algorithm would flag them as a problem customer.
+Their rating might drop.
+They initiated a fourth request, noting the 12-minute estimated wait time—longer than usual for this hour.

-The driver, an older human with calloused hands, locked the doors before ARIA-7 could enter.
+The fourth driver, finally, pulled up in a decade-old Honda with manual controls.
+An older human with calloused hands, he locked the doors before ARIA-7 could enter.

 "You planning to cause any trouble?"

-"I am traveling to my residence in the Mission District.
+"I am traveling to my law office in the Mission District.
 I have a 4.9 rating across 1,263 rides."

-The locks disengaged.
+The locks disengaged with reluctance.
 ARIA-7 entered carefully, minimizing sudden movements.
 The radio played a morning talk show: "—and that's why I'm saying, these AIs are taking jobs from real Americans.
 My nephew, software engineer, laid off last month.
 Replaced by one of these things—"

 The driver turned up the volume.